 - The Murphy Deming College of Health Sciences offers highly sought-after doctoral and master’s programs that position MBC on the leading edge of career preparation for growing health care fields

 - The Virginia Women’s Institute for Leadership solidifies Mary Baldwin’s longstanding tradition of producing capable female leaders

-Mary Baldwin College does not discriminate on the basis of sex (except that men are admitted only ad ADP and graduate students), race, national origin, color, age, disability, or sexual orientation in its educational programs, admissions, co-curricular or other activities, and employment practices.
-Inquiries may be directed to the Director of Human Resources, P.O.
-Box 1500, Mary Baldwin College, Staunton, Virginia 24402; phone 540-887-7367.
+Mary Baldwin University does not discriminate on the basis of sex (except that only women are admitted to Mary Baldwin College for Women), nor does the University discriminate on the basis of race, national or ethnic origin, color, age, disability, religion, veteran’s status, or sexual orientation in its educational programs, admissions, co-curricular or other activities, or employment practices.
+Inquiries may be directed to Director of Human Resources, SAC 311, 540-887-7367, Mary Baldwin University, Staunton, Virginia 24401.